Kurdish Muslims: History

-The Ayyubid dynasty, which was Kurdish in origin, was among the most prominent Islamic empires of the 12th century CE, ruling over Egypt and the Levant.
+The Ayyubid dynasty, which was Kurdish in origin, was among the most prominent Islamic empires of the 12th century and ruled over Egypt and the Levant.
 It was notable for defeating the Fatimid Caliphate and the Third Crusade, both of which were accomplished by its founder, Saladin.
 Saladin remains a much-celebrated figure in Islamic historiography.
 He and his successors also laid the groundwork for much of the cultural and artistic heritage of the mediaeval Middle East, such as the Cairo Citadel.
 Kurdish culture under the Ayyubids also flourished, receiving patronage alongside Arab and other cultures.

 Contemporary Kurdish Muslims

-Islam has gained strong support from Kurds and has historically acted as the back-bone of the Kurdish Movement.
+Islam has gained strong support from Kurds and has historically acted as the back-bone of the Kurdish movement.

-After the secularization of Turkey, Turkish Kurdistan became the last stronghold of Islam, where Islamic schools were preserved, and many Turkish Muslim scholars went to Kurdistan in order to get the proper Islamic education.
-The first ever mosque in modern-day Turkey was Menüçehr Mosque, built in 1072 by the Kurdish Muslim dynasty Shaddadids.
+After the secularization of Turkey, Turkish Kurdistan became the last stronghold of Islam, where Islamic schools were preserved, and many Turkish Muslim scholars went to Kurdistan in order to gain Islamic education.
+The first mosque in modern-day Turkey was Menüçehr Mosque, built in 1072 by the Kurdish Muslim dynasty of the Shaddadids.

-After the rise of the Kurdish Islamism (a Kurdish nationalist and Islamist ideology) in the 1980s, the Kurdish Islamists used their Kurdish identity and Islam to defend themself against their main enemies, Iraq, Iran, Turkey, and Syria.
+After the rise of Kurdish-Islamic nationalism (a Kurdish nationalist and Islamist ideology) in the 1980s, the Kurdish Islamists combined their Kurdish identity and Islam to defend the Kurds against their main enemies: Iraq, Iran, Turkey and Syria.